Click titles for projects pages

 This project encompasses a number of efforts in developing energy harvesting, battery free sensing systems that can be easily embedded into everyday objects and thus allowing for near perpetual operation.
 Topics include ambient energy harvesting techniques, platform architecture and power management, and debugging tools that deal with intermittent power.

 The NFC-WISP is a wirelessly powered near-field RFID platform that is enhanced with onboard computing, sensing capabilities, and an E-ink display.
 This open-source platform is also compliant with NFC RFID readers commonly found in handheld devices and smart phones and offers designers and researchers a means to rapidly develop custom NFC applications.

-Our FREE-D system uses magnetically coupled resonators to efficiently transfer wireless power across meter-distances to heart pumps (LVADs) implanted in the human body.
-The use of wireless power will eliminate the need for the transcutaneous driveline, which is the leading cause of LVAD complications and patient re-hospitalization.
+The FREE-D system uses magnetic coupled resonance to efficiently transfer power wirelessly to implanted heart pumps known as LVADs.
+The use of wireless power eliminates the need for the transcutaneous driveline, which is the leading cause of LVAD complications and patient re-hospitalization.

 Radio frequency signals provide a near ubiquitous energy source due to the large number of TV, radio, cellular, and WiFi transmitters throughout our urban environments.
 The Wireless Ambient Radio Power (WARP) project harvests and converts these signals into power for use in an variety of applications.